kanekoshoyu/kanekoshoyu.github.io/README.md

 # Solarpunk Marketing Site

-This repository contains a simple marketing site themed around solarpunk.
-It uses **[Astro](https://astro.build)** to generate static pages.
+This repository hosts a static marketing site themed around solarpunk.
+The site is built with [Astro](https://astro.build).
+The Astro project lives in the `site-src` directory so you can keep the source separate from the built pages served by GitHub Pages.

 ## Development

+From within `site-src`:

 1. Install dependencies
    ```bash